 Samia tells me that Marseille is also known for its dilapidated buildings, rented majorly to its most marginalized.
 Her facts trigger the memory of the 2017 Grenfell Tower fire disaster, the British disgrace that happened in London.
 A flat in the ill-repaired, state-funded high rise caught fire during Ramadan that year.
 The blaze quickly ripped through the building killing dozens of people.
 At the thought of Grenfell, I feel myself become emotional as she recounts a similar incident that occurred only a stone’s throw from where we are standing, in the area of Noailles.

 For years, Noailles’ inhabitants complained about the dangerous living conditions.
 The neighborhood has dealt with issues of security for decades.
 Guns, drugs and violence have spiked while political officials look away.
-Years ago, an older Arab woman was shot on her balcony.
+Years ago, an older Arab woman was shot on her balcony by police.
 Domestic violence has peaked.
 But, at the center of the insecurity is how the people are grossly exploited in the residential quarters.

 Privately owned ramshackle housing was continuously rented out by by slumlords.
 These property owners knew that their buildings are in ill-repair.
 Yet and still, they refused to do any renovations or regulate the number of people living in a home because no one holds them accountable.
 The inevitable collapse occurred when several unsafe buildings fell onto each other in 2018, killing approximately eight people while displacing thousands.
 In the investigation, it was discovered that one of the deteriorating buildings was owned by the municipality.

 Reflecting on this injustice, I thought about how the flagrant and deliberate disregard of the poor is often masqueraded as innocent mistakes by governing bodies.
 Samia and I grew silent for what felt like a long time.